 - COMM-649 International Strategic Communication (3) (3)

 - COMM-657 Strategic Communication in Advertising (3) (3)

 - COMM-658 Strategic Communication Campaigns: Advertising Lab (3) (3)

 - COMM-689 Communication, Culture, and the Environment (3) (3)

 In this fully online program, students learn to tell compelling stories, craft messages that lead to action, and harness the power of new media and technology.
 Students learn through simulations and are able to apply best practices to new technology and media channels.
 Admission requirements are the same as for the full-time program.
 Degree and course requirements are also the same as the full-time program, but the 12 credit hours of elective courses are determined by departmental offerings.
 Courses are offered in an eight week accelerated format.
 Students are expected to take two courses each semester and complete the program within a twenty-month period.
 Students must be accepted into the Online MA in Strategic Communication Program to enroll in online courses.

-- Admission to the combined program requires second semester junior or senior standing, a cumulative grade point average of 3.5, a formal application, two written faculty recommendations, a statement of purpose, and a positive review by the faculty admissions committee.
+- Admission to the combined program requires a cumulative GPA of 3.5, a formal application, two written faculty recommendations, a statement of purpose, and a positive review by the faculty admissions committee.
 The Graduate Record Examination (GRE) is not required unless applying for School of Communication Merit Awards.